“Doctor D” Does College Commencement

 We’re now calling “D” the honorary “Doctor D”.

-1991 Pittsburgh Penguins The Penguins won their first Stanley Cup in 1991.
-Back then, KDKA-TV exclusively aired many of the team’s games.
-The station needed footage of featured players for use in on-air promotions as well as the open & close of the telecast.
+The Penguins won their first Stanley Cup in 1991.
+Back then, KDKA-TV broadcast many of the team’s games.
+The station needed footage of featured players for use in on-air promotions as well as open & close “bumpers” of the telecast.

 Przyborski Productions was contacted by Drew Moniot, KDKA’s Creative Development Manager to shoot a stylized video of the team’s players.
 Drew’s original concept was to capture the action and interaction inside the Penguin’s locker room, between periods of play.
 The video would be a rough, tough, stylized look at team members preparing to hit the ice for the game’s final period.
 Our player-liaison, Phil Bourque helped us plan specific action cutaways that were unique to each player.
 Tinsy Labrie, former Marketing Director of the Pittsburgh Penguins, scheduled the shoot on a team “personal day”, so players had to be assured that their on-camera segment would take no longer than 30 minutes to film.
 Makeup stylist, Patti Bell enjoyed creating a realistic, hot, sweaty look for each guy.
 We never had more than two Penguins on-set at a time, so uniformed extras filled-in the foreground and background.